 You may already be familiar with the idea of a vinyl decal, which is a smaller piece of vinyl applied to a truck.
 This may be the most cost-effective option for businesses not wanting anything complicated.
 These can come in all sizes.
 It could include a hand-sized logo or a small panel.
 The panel could advertise your business's contact information.

-A partial truck wrap is a great option for individuals and businesses who want the high-quality look of a vinyl truck wrap, but don’t want the whole thing done.
+A partial truck wrap is a great option for individuals and businesses who want the high-quality look of a vinyl truck wrap, but don't want the whole thing done.
 Depending on what kind of truck it is, a partial wrap may only go over the front part of the vehicle, like the hood and front fenders.
-If it’s a large truck, like a semi trailer or tanker truck, the vinyl wrap may only go over the trailer or tanker.
-There are many options to choose from when it comes to partial truck wraps.
+If it's a large truck, like a semi trailer or tanker truck, the vinyl wrap may only go over the trailer or tanker.
+There are many partial/half wrap options to choose from when it comes to partial truck wraps.

-Many individuals looking for pickup truck wraps designs choose to put a wrap over just the tailgate of the truck bed.
+Many individuals looking for pickup truck wrap designs choose to put a wrap over just the tailgate of the truck bed.
 This is inexpensive and allows truck owners to showcase their personality and individuality.

 The Full Truck Wrap